jesusgsdev/myblockchain/README.md

 ## How to use it

-1. On the Postman Collection, use the `initialize` call.
+1. On the Postman Collection, use the `Initialize` call.
 This will give you back the UUID of the main walled and will be saved on the environment variable called
 {{SENDER_WALLET_ID}}.
 2. Use the action `Create Wallet` to create a new wallet to start transferring coins